Safety

 positive pressure respirator

-A respirator in which the air pressure inside the respirator inlet covering exceeds the ambient air pressure outside the respirator.
+A respirator in which the air pressure inside the respirator exceeds the ambient air pressure outside the respirator.
 A positive pressure respirator requires fit testing to ensure user safety.

 powered air-purifying respirator

 PAPR.
-An air-purifying respirator that depends on an external power source to provide clean air to the user.
-PAPRs use a fan to send air through cartridges to clear it of contamination.
+An air-purifying respirator that uses a motorized fan to provide filtered air to the user.
+Powered air-purifying respirators use the fan to force ambient air through cartridges to remove contamination.

 pulmonary diseases